-Credit and counterparty risk is defined as the possibility of losses due to an obligor or market counterparty or issuer of securities or other instruments held, failing to perform its contractual obligations to our Group.
+Credit risk is defined as the possibility of losses due to an obligor or market counterparty or an issuer of securities or other instruments held, having failed to perform its contractual obligations to our Group.

-Credit risk arises primarily from traditional financing activities through financing facilities, trade finance as well as commitments to support customer's obligation to third parties, e.g. kafalah contracts.
+Credit risk is inherent in banking activities and arises from traditional financing activities through financing facilities, trade finance as well as commitments to support customer's obligation to third parties, e.g. kafalah contracts.

-In sales and trading activities, credit risk arises from the possibility that our Group's counterparties will not be able or willing to fulfil their obligation on transactions on or before settlement date.
-In derivative activities, credit risk arises when counterparties to derivative contracts, such as profit rate swaps, are not able to or willing to fulfil their obligation to pay the positive fair value or receivable resulting from the execution of contract terms.
+In sales and trading activities, credit risk arises from the possibility that our Group's counterparties are unable or unwilling to fulfil their obligation on transactions on or before settlement date.
+In derivative activities, credit risk arises when counterparties to derivatives contracts, are unable or unwilling to fulfil their obligation to pay the positive fair value or receivable resulting from the execution of contract terms.

-Credit risk may also arise where the downgrading of an entity's rating causes the fair value of the Group's investment in that entity's financial instruments to fall.
+Credit risk may also arise where the downgrading of an entity's rating causes the fair value of our Group's investment in that entity's financial instruments to fall.